 - 1/2 tsp red crushed pepper

 - Pat the tri-tip dry with a paper towel or clean cloth.
-Season the steak on both sides and place the meat on a dinner plate.
+Season the steak generously on both sides with salt and pepper.
+Place the meat on a plate.
 Cover loosely and place in the refrigerator for at least 2 hours.

 - Remove the meat from the refrigerator, place it on the counter, and allow it to come to room temperature, about 30 minutes.